umbraco/UmbracoDocs/umbraco-heartcore/api-documentation/content-management/language.md

 Deletes an existing language.

 {% hint style="info" %}
-Please note that deleting a language, which is in use means that content based on this language will be set to `invariant`.
+Deleting a language that is in use will result in setting the content based on this language to `invariant`.
 {% endhint %}

 **URL**: `/language/{id}`